Sania-Singla/notes_sql/readme.md

 ## 🛡️ Security and Best Practices
-✅ Store passwords and sensitive data securely in environment variables.
+✅ Store passwords and sensitive data securely in environment variables.<br>
-✅ Validate all API routes to ensure data integrity.
+✅ Validate all API routes to ensure data integrity.<br>
-✅ Use parameterized queries to prevent SQL injection attacks.
+✅ Use parameterized queries to prevent SQL injection attacks.<br>
-✅ Apply HTTPS for secure communication.
+✅ Apply HTTPS for secure communication.<br>
-✅ Regularly update dependencies to patch vulnerabilities.
+✅ Regularly update dependencies to patch vulnerabilities.<br>
-✅ Use robust logging and monitoring tools to track errors and access patterns.
+✅ Use robust logging and monitoring tools to track errors and access patterns.<br>

 ## 🚀 Future Enhancements
 Integration with other databases (e.g., MongoDB, PostgreSQL).